apache/flink/docs/getting-started/tutorials/table_api.md

 #### The Execution Environment

-The first two lines set up our `ExecutionEnvironment`.
+The first two lines set up your `ExecutionEnvironment`.
-The execution environment is how we set properties for our deployments, specify whether we are writing a batch or streaming application, and create our sources.
+The execution environment is how you can set properties for your deployments, specify whether you are writing a batch or streaming application, and create your sources.
-Here we have chosen to use the batch environment since we are building a periodic batch report.
+This walkthrough begins with the batch environment since we are building a periodic batch report.
-We then wrap it in a `BatchTableEnvironment` to have full access to the Table API.
+It is then wrapped in a `BatchTableEnvironment` to have full access to the Table API.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">